devAdam117/fm/README.md

 # Rebalancing model
 - is usuful for stocks which has low risk or standard deviation
+- is usually applied on daily basis
-- model will make critical boundaries for each stock made by historical data -
+- model will make critical boundaries for each stock made by historical data
 - model indicates to sell when you cross critical up boundry
 - modell indicates to buy when you cross critical down boundry
 - model calculates with your wallet, if you don't have money to buy it won't recommend you to buy